webrix-ai/secure-mcp-gateway/docs/how-to-authenticate-mcp-servers-with-okta.md

 The **Model Context Protocol (MCP)** is a standardized protocol that enables AI applications to securely connect to external data sources and tools.
 However, by default, MCP servers often lack enterprise-grade authentication mechanisms.
 This is where **MCP authentication** becomes crucial.

-**MCP-S Gateway** is a free, open-source OAuth gateway that adds secure authentication to any MCP server, enabling you to:
+**MCP-S Gateway** is a free, open-source SSO gateway that adds secure authentication to any MCP server, enabling you to:

 - Connect your Identity Provider (IDP) to MCP servers
 - Implement Single Sign-On (SSO) for all MCP interactions